Razorfang/MyGentoo/README.md

 ...
 ```

 The star means this is your currently selected profile.
 I will be using the default profile.
 To select it, I will run:
 ```
 eselect profile set 1
 # Or whatever number corresponds to basic profile.
 ```

-After selecting a profile, you must update the system's *@world set*, which is just all the packages a profile uses.
-You should also use this if you ever make any changes to the USE flag in your make.conf.
+After selecting a profile, you must update the system's *@world set*,
+which is just all the packages a profile uses.
+You should also run this command if you ever make any changes to the USE flag
+in your make.conf.

-Running the following command will take a long time, so it's the perfect time to have a break.
-If you want to run it and see what packages would be installed, add the *-pv* flags at the end.
-This way, you can double-check which USE flags these packages will install with.
-To actually install the packages, remove the *-pv*.
+Running the following command will take a long time, so it's the perfect time
+to have a break.
+If you want to run it and see what packages would be installed,
+add the *-pv* flags at the end.
+This way, you can double-check which USE flags
+these packages will install with.
+To actually install the packages,
+remove the *-pv*.
 ```
 emerge --ask --verbose --update --deep --newuse [-pv] @world
 ```

 Optionally, you can replace the default text editor (Nano) with something else.
-I prefer using Vim, so I will replace Nano with Vim in this step:
+I prefer using Vim compared to nano, so I will replace Nano with Vim in this step:
 ```
 emerge -q app-editors/vim
 ```

 ## Setting your Timezone and Locale

-The next step is updating your timezone, to make sure your PC displays the correct time after installation.
-If you live in a different time zone than I do, please look up what yours is by typing *ls /usr/share/zoneinfo*
+The next step is updating your timezone, to make sure your PC displays the
+correct time after installation.
+If you live in a different time zone than I do,
+please look up what yours is by typing *ls /usr/share/zoneinfo*
 ```
 echo "Pacific/Auckland" > /etc/timezone
 emerge --config sys-libs/timezone-data
 ```

-Now we're going to set our locale, which defines how dates are displayed, what alphabet you use, etc. I will be setting a New Zealand locale in the file */etc/locale.gen*.
+Now we're going to set our locale, which defines how dates are displayed, what
+alphabet you use, etc. I will be setting a New Zealand locale in the file
+*/etc/locale.gen*.
 This is the contents of that file:
 ```
 C.UTF8 UTF-8
 en_NZ ISO-8859-1